To Train for Free or not to Train for Free

 - Is the location of the entity offering the training easily accessible?

 - Will you have to significantly configure your schedule in order to conduct the training?

 - Is the training conducted through a regional/national conference or a one-time session?

 - Is there potential for paid training in the future?

-My goal is to offer some free training per year, but I am more selective with the trainings that I actually conduct.
+My goal is to train for free on a year to year basis, but I am more selective with the trainings that I actually conduct.
 If you do offer a training, what are you doing to maximize your time to the greatest extent?